baidu-research/hydra-vcam/README.md

 ## Contact
-Please contact hydra@baidu.com for technical discussion
+Please contact hydra@baidu.com for technical discussion and service@eyecloud.tech for more OEM/ODM hardware information